MicroShed Testing

 Testing a MP JWT secured endpoint

-When MicroShed Testing will automatically generate and configure a pair of JWT secrets for the ApplicationContainer container.
-Then a test client may access these endpoints using the @JwtConfig annotation on injected REST clients as follows:
+MicroShed Testing will automatically generate and configure a pair of JWT secrets for the ApplicationContainer container when a test client is annotated with: @JwtConfig on the injected REST clients as follows:

 import org.junit.jupiter.api.Test;